-I’ve always emphasized that the most effective way to lose weight is to moderately reduce your daily calorie intake while engaging in exercise training and other forms of physical activity to create calorie deficits.
-However, calorie counting is not always the most practical approach to achieving weight loss.
-While losing weight is primarily a matter of creating calorie deficits, you can successfully manage your weight, improve your health, and substantially lower your risk of lifestyle-related diseases in the absence of calorie counting.
+I’ve always emphasized that the most effective way to lose weight is to moderately reduce your daily calorie intake while engaging in exercise training and other forms of physical activity, as doing so creates the calorie deficits needed for weight loss.
+But, constantly counting calories day in and day out is not always the most practical approach for long-term weight management.

 Tracking Your Nutrient Intake